APT CTF Write Up

 CrackMe!

-In this challenge, participants were given a binary file.
+In this challenge, I gave the participants a binary file.
 Upon execution, it presents a simple GUI with a text input box and a “Check” button — essentially a flag checker.
 The goal is to reverse-engineer the binary and recover the correct input that will produce the flag.

 Step 1: Initial Binary Analysis